We’ve posted an updated version of the annual summer conference tips and tricks post on rsts11.com today. Feel free to check it out.

 As some of you who’ve asked privately will remember, I offer my FoundersCard referral code on our support page and privately, but have suggested you wait for a better offer than the usual referral you get through my link.
 I don’t think I get any FCPoints if you do that, but I’d rather you get the best deal even if I just get a nod.

-Well, FoundersCard reached out today and said that, through the end of December 2017, if you sign up through my referral link, you’ll get the $295/year “charter” rate.
+Well, FoundersCard reached out today and said that, through the end of December 2017 (December 29, actually), if you sign up through my referral link, you’ll get the $295/year “charter” rate.